 Other Considerations - There are some interdependencies between the various Enabling Technology Projects and other Service Programmes & Projects e.g. Clinical Service Transformation, Workforce Development etc. These interdependencies are managed through integrated planning meetings.
+Six of seven Enabling Technology staff have contracts that expire in March 2020.
+Funding is assumed to be continued from the ehealth strategic fund but this is not currently confirmed.
+Work is progressing on a service wide PMO with a centralised pool of resources to work across a number of projects both in delivering the 2020 strategy and also as we progress the 2030 strategy.

-Doc: TCTTP and Quality Improvement Page 19 Author: Executive Directors Date: 2019-05-29 Version 1.0 Review Date: July 2019
+Doc: 2019-09-25 Item 05 Towards 2020 TCTTP and Quality Improvement Page 24 Author: Executive Directors Date: 2019-09-25 Version 1.0 Review Date: Nov 2019